asutaria28/newGardenPlants/README.md

 •	Create a form that takes in at least two fields of information and validates input (for example, it checks to ensure email is the a@b.com format.
   Location: script.jss  line: 45

 •	Create an image carousel with at least 3 images that it rotates through.
     Location: index.html  line: 63; script.js  line: 1

+•	Use media queries to switch from a one-column mobile layout to a two or more column desktop layout.
+    Location: style.css  line: 433;